 Bearing all the above in mind, I’ve identified the key things to look out for when selecting a good Salesforce alternative:

 1. Ease of use

 5. Can pay monthly

 6. Affordable paid plans

 Like Salesforce, HubSpot is a big player in the CRM and automation industry.
-It really is what you’d call an all-in-one sales and marketing software, with everything from advanced contact relationship management (CRM) features to email marketing and even a content management system (CMS).
+It really is what you’d call an all-in-one sales and marketing software, with everything from advanced contact relationship management (CRM) features to email marketing, omnichannel features, and even a content management system (CMS).